HaqIslam

 The Purpose of Ramadan

-The month of Ramadhan is not like any other month; its purpose is to rid man of those habits which he has accumulated throughout the rest of the year.
+Purpose of Ramadan – lasting change The month of Ramadhan is not like any other month; its purpose is to rid man of those habits which he has accumulated throughout the rest of the year.
 It is a month that prepares man for the remaining eleven months by teaching him discipline and self control.
 Thus, Allah has made some acts which are beloved to man, like eating, drinking and fulfilling one’s desires, Haraam.
-If man can control these desires in this month, which are usually permissible
+If man can control these desires in

 Read more